stephengold/Minie/README.md

 Note that `setAccuracy()` has no effect when `maxSubSteps==0`, whereas `setMaxTimeStep()` has no effect when `maxSubSteps>0`.

-Bullet's contact solver performs a fixed number of iterations per time step, by default, 10.
+The contact solver performs a fixed number of iterations per time step, by default, 10.
 For higher-quality simualtion, increase this number.
 For instance, to use 20 iterations: